This classic Snicker Salad recipe comes from the heart of Minnesota and is a staple Thanksgiving side dish for families.

 - 1 (8 oz) container Cool Whip topping

-- 4 apples (Granny Smith work best but whatever you have on hand will do.)
+- 4 apples Granny Smith is our favorite, but whatever you have will work

 - 6 Snickers bars